 Duluth will extend the term of all of Duluth’s firm storage (FDD) contracts as amended herein to 05/31/2008.
 Duluth will have the option, by providing Northern written notice at least seven months prior to May 31, 2003 to terminate up to 250,000 Dth of FDD capacity on May 31, 2003.

-Duluth will have the option, by providing Northern written notice at least twelve months prior to October 31, 2008, and every five (5) years thereafter by October 31 of that year, to extend all firm transportation and firm storage contracts for an additional term of five (5) years, subject Northern and Duluth agreeing on the service rates.
+Duluth will have the option, by providing Northern written notice at least twelve months prior to October 31, 2008, and every five (5) years thereafter by at least twelve months prior to October 31 of that year, to extend all firm transportation and firm storage contracts for an additional term of five (5) years, subject to Northern and Duluth agreeing on the service rates.

 If Duluth does not extend all transportation and storage agreements pursuant to paragraph B4 above for an overall term of 20 years, Duluth will reimburse Northern prior to the termination of the transportation agreements for the cost of upgrading the Duluth #1A TBS according for the following schedule: